FIFA official Wenger knocks teams protesting at World Cup

 Denmark and Germany both under-performed in their first games.
 The Danes drew 0-0 with Tunisia and the Germans lost to Japan 2-1.

-They were among seven European soccer federations at the World Cup who wanted their captains to wear an armband as part of a Dutch diversity and anti-discrimination campaign to expose the host nations poor human rights record.
+They were among seven European football federations at the World Cup who wanted their captains to wear an armband as part of a Dutch diversity and anti-discrimination campaign to expose the host nation’s poor human rights record.

 Hours before those games, FIFA forced a climbdown from the European federations by threatening to ensure England captain Harry Kane and Netherlands counterpart Virgil van Dijk would be shown a yellow card.
 They would have risked getting a second yellow and being sent off and suspended for the next game.

+Also read: Round of 16 teams and schedule, match times in IST

 Denmark played on Nov.
-22 without protest, one day before Germanys players lined up for their pregame team photo and covered their mouths to show they felt silenced by World Cup organizers.
+22 without protest, one day before Germany’s players lined up for their pre-game team photo and covered their mouths to show they felt silenced by World Cup organisers.
 Both teams later failed to advance to the knockout round.

-The Danish soccer federation was consistently critical before the tournament of Qatars treatment of the migrant workers who helped build World Cup projects, and brought toned-down uniforms with a black option to represent the color of mourning.
-The black jersey was not worn in Denmarks three games.
+The Danish football federation was consistently critical before the tournament of Qatar’s treatment of the migrant workers who helped build World Cup projects, and brought toned-down uniforms with a black option to represent the color of mourning.
+The black jersey was not worn in Denmark’s three games.

 Wenger, who is a long-time commentator for Qatari broadcaster beIN Sports, also said Sunday the World Cup games had been popular around the world despite all the negative publicity we got before.

-Sharing the stage with Wenger, German soccer great Jurgen Klinsmann highlighted the mental demands on European players in Qatar and offered a different theory.
+Sharing the stage with Wenger, German football great Jurgen Klinsmann highlighted the mental demands on European players in Qatar and offered a different theory.

-Klinsmann is analyzing games for FIFA and noted players in Europes biggest leagues had to adapt from playing club games until only one week before the World Cup started.
+Klinsmann is analysing games for FIFA and noted players in Europe’s biggest leagues had to adapt from playing club games until only one week before the World Cup started.
 Teams usually have at least two weeks to prepare after the European season for a typical World Cup starting in June.

 There have been extreme mental challenges for the teams, he said, adding that the expanded squads with 26 players instead of the usual 23 left coaches dealing with 15 unhappy players.